rails/rails/guides/source/active_model_basics.md

 ### Dirty

-`ActiveModel::Dirty` provides a way to track changes in your object in the same way as Active Record.
+`ActiveModel::Dirty` is useful for tracking changes made to model attributes before they are saved.
+This functionality allows you to determine which attributes have been modified, what their previous and current values are, and perform actions based on those changes.
+It's particularly handy for auditing, validation, and conditional logic within your application.
+It provides a way to track changes in your object in the same way as Active Record.

-An object becomes dirty when it has gone through one or more changes to its attributes and has not been saved. `ActiveModel::Dirty` gives the ability to check whether an object has been changed or not.
-It also has attribute-based accessor methods.
+An object becomes dirty when it has gone through one or more changes to its attributes and has not been saved.
+It has attribute-based accessor methods.

 To use `ActiveModel::Dirty`, you need to:
-- Include the module in your class
+1. Include the module in your class.
 - Define the attribute methods that you want to track changes for, using `define_attribute_methods`.
-- Call `[attr_name]_will_change!` before each change to the tracked attribute.
+2. Call `[attr_name]_will_change!` before each change to the tracked attribute.
-- Call `changes_applied` after the changes are persisted.
+3. Call `changes_applied` after the changes are persisted.
-- Call `clear_changes_information` when you want to reset the changes information.
+4. Call `clear_changes_information` when you want to reset the changes information.
-- Call `restore_attributes` when you want to restore previous data.
+5. Call `restore_attributes` when you want to restore previous data.

-- You can then use the methods provided by `ActiveModel::Dirty` to query the object for its list of all changed attributes, the original values of the changed attributes, and the changes made to the attributes.
+You can then use the methods provided by `ActiveModel::Dirty` to query the object for its list of all changed attributes, the original values of the changed attributes, and the changes made to the attributes.

 Let's consider a Person class with attributes `first_name` and `last_name`: